Travel.State.Gov > International Travel > Country Information > Aruba International Travel Information

 Further health information:

-Road Conditions and Safety: While in a foreign country, U.S. citizens may encounter road conditions that differ significantly from those in the United States.
-Aruba's main thoroughfare, L.G.
-Smith Boulevard, is well lit, and most hotels and tourist attractions can be easily located.
-Road signs in Aruba are different than in the US, so familiarize yourself with them before driving.
-Roads are very slick after rainfall, so drive cautiously.
+Road Conditions and Safety: Road signs in Aruba are different than in the US, so familiarize yourself with them before driving.
 Watch out for scooters, motorcycles, and ATVs, as drivers of these vehicles may not strictly follow traffic rules.
-Be alert for speeding cars and drunk drivers.
 In less developed areas, watch out for goats and other animals that may cross the road unexpectedly.
 Night driving is reasonably safe, as long as drivers are familiar with the route and road conditions.
 Most roads are not as well-lit as U.S. roads.
-Driving while intoxicated is punishable by fine and imprisonment.

-Traffic Laws: You can drive with a valid driver’s license from your home state.
-An international driver's license is not required.
-Drive on the right-hand side of the road (as in the U.S.).
-Roundabouts are common in Aruba, and it’s important to know the traffic rules for navigating them.
+Traffic Laws: You can drive in Aruba with a valid U.S. driver’s license.
 Drivers approaching roundabouts must yield to traffic already in the roundabout and wait for an opening to enter.
 Right turns at red lights are prohibited.
 U-turns are often restricted.
 Traffic signs prohibiting actions have a red circle around them, but not the red slash you expect to see in the United States.
 Local law requires drivers and passengers to wear seat belts, and motorcyclists to wear helmets.
 Children must ride in the back seat, and children under 5 years of age must be in a child safety seat.
-In the event of an accident, do not move your car or pull over to alleviate a traffic jam caused by the accident.
+In the event of an accident, do not move your car or pull over.
 If an accident occurs, dial 100 to inform the police and call the rental car company and the insurance company immediately.

-Public Transportation: Taxis, while relatively expensive, are safe and well regulated.
-Taxis do not have meters.
-Determine the price in advance, as rates are based on destination rather than mileage.
-Buses provide convenient and inexpensive service to and from many hotels and downtown shopping areas.
+Public Transportation: Taxis do not have meters and are safe and well regulated.
+Determine the price in advance, as rates are based on destination.
 Buses run every 15 minutes between 5:45 am and 6 pm, and every 40 minutes between 6 pm and 11:30 pm.
-The central bus station in downtown Oranjestad is located across the road from the cruise terminal next to Royal Plaza.

 Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the government of Aruba’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Aruba’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.